 And, even more, protect the whites.

-Business Girls empathised with the newly emancipated but poorly paid women of the mid twentieth century who bought their independence at a price, and there is a hint of a solitude forced upon them by the carnage of the two World Wars:
+Business Girls exhibits a tender empathy with the newly emancipated but poorly paid women of the mid twentieth century.
+And there is a hint that their independence came at too high a price, in part forced upon them by the carnage of the two World Wars:

 From the geyser ventilators